peace-and-protection/PnPAddons422/README.md

 ## QW.PPA
 Rough draft of a Q bot for Quakenet addon for PnP.
+It's recommended to load this addon before connecting to Quakenet!

 ## RSS.PPA
 A simple RSS feed manager and viewer.